TaylorJonesTRT/100DaysOfCode/README.md

 Day 17: Continued working though Section 11 and created a guessing number game from scratch

 Day 18: Continued through Section 11 and changed the code around in the guessing game that was created on the previous day to use implement a while loop instead of a for loop and to have a valueerror exception added in as well.

+Day 19: Completed Section 11, 12, and 13.
+Moved onto learning about Regular Expressions